Federal program offers cash to cover COVID-19 funeral costs

 Olson’s daughter submitted an application to the Federal Emergency Management Agency, received a deposit by June and was able to reimburse her mother the $1,974.

-“Had this not been available, we would have been paying the money ourselves,” Olson, 80, of Villa Rica, Georgia, said.
+“Had this not been available, we would have been paying the money ourselves,” said Olson, 80, of Villa Rica, Georgia.
 “There wasn’t any red tape.
 This was a very easy, well-handled process.”

 Her son-in-law was traveling a lot, working on air conditioning systems in theaters, restaurants and businesses, when he began feeling ill, Olson said.
 After a few days at home, he went to the hospital and was put on a ventilator.
 He died several weeks later.